sebastiantoh/tp/docs/UserGuide.md

 ## Quick start

+This section will provide a quick guide to get StonksBook up and running on your computer.

 1. Ensure you have Java `11` or above installed in your Computer.

 1. Download the latest `stonksbook.jar` from [here](https://github.com/AY2021S1-CS2103T-T11-1/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your StonksBook.
+1. Copy the file to the folder you want to use as the _home folder_ for StonksBook.

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    <img src="images/Ui.png" alt="Ui" width="400px">